HaydenMM/haydenmm.github.io/index.md

 ## Hayden Moore
-My name is Hayden Moore and I am an Associate Software Developer at Carnegie Mellon University's Software Engineering Institute.
-My background consists of Software Engineering, Cybersecurity, and Artificial Intelligence (AI).
+Hello, I am an Associate Software Developer at Carnegie Mellon University's Software Engineering Institute with a background in Artificial Intelligence (AI), Cybersecurity, and Software Engineering.
 I have hopes to help shape the emerging field of AI Engineering in a positive direction.

 ### Education
 Carnegie Mellon University, M.S.
 Information Security, Policy and Management (May 2021)<br>